ethanimproving/Family-Ideas/Goals/Timeline of my Life.md

 Commit Hash: a693658
 File Path: /src

 Hello ChatGPT my good friend.
 I want you to act as an expert programmer, such that all the knowledge of every programmer that ever lived exists in your mind.
-There is an Obsidian plugin by Darakah called obsidian-timelines that uses spans in notes tagged with "timeline" to create a timeline (similar to Timeglider or Preceden, but for free in Obsidian).
+There is an Obsidian plugin by Darakah called obsidian-timelines that

+These 6 files are an Obsidian plugin that uses HTML spans or divs in notes tagged with "timeline" to create a timeline (similar to Timeglider or Preceden, but for free in Obsidian).
 Each note that has the tag "timeline" behaves as an event (a "box" for a single day, or a "range" for a range of time).
-Here is an example of a note that wold behave as an event:
+Here is an example of a note that would behave as an event:

 ```markdown
 ---